Monday, August 12, 2024

 I am proud that I come from such heritage (as many of us do)—from adventurous souls with the necessary bravery and determination (and probably lots of fear and anxiety) to work toward a better future.
 They became American citizens, taking the opportunities available to them.
 And they did make the best of life, little by little.
 No matter the challenges, obstacles and setbacks, they carried on.
 In doing so, they helped make America become a more perfect union, built by the “tired, poor, and huddled masses yearning to breathe free.”
 They were welcomed under the “lifted lamp” of the Statue of Liberty “beside the golden door!”

-Now, in only the third and fourth generations since their arrival, their extended families have that better life they had envisioned.
+Now, in only the third and fourth generations since my grandparents' arrival, their extended families have that better life they had envisioned.
 I am so very proud to be a descendant of such heroic stock.

 Grazie mille (many thanks) to my grandparents: paternal - Else Arnone and Giuseppe Rotondo, and maternal - Mini and Ricardo Speranza.
 And to my husband Robert’s grandparents: paternal - Maria de Martino and Antonio DiGugliermo, and maternal from Poland - Wielkie dziÄ™ki! (many thanks) - Stephania Suchodolski and Witold Skowronski.